- Weightloss Treatments

 - Face & Skin

 - Success Stories

-What is back pain?An ache or pain anywhere on the back, and sometimes all the way down to the buttocks and legs.
+It is an ache or pain anywhere in the back, and sometimes all the way down to the buttocks and legs.
 In most cases signs and symptoms clear up on their own within a short period.

 Back pain is a very common complaint.

 Even though back pain can affect people of any age, it is significantly more common among adults aged between 35 and 55 years.

 Experts say that back pain is associated with the way our bones, muscles and ligaments in our backs work together.

 The following factors are linked to a higher risk of developing low back pain:

 The human back is composed of a complex structure of muscles, ligaments, tendons, discs and bones.
 The segments of our spine are cushioned with cartilage-like pads.
 Problems with any of these components can lead to back pain.
 In some cases of back pain, it takes time to diagnose the right cause.